Test multicast traffic in K8s

 Step Four: Validate The Test Is Running

-You can validate it is working by viewing logs with this command:
+Users can validate it is working by viewing logs with these commands:

 kubectl logs pods/producer-a -f